 Treatment depends on the cause of the sexual dysfunction.
 Medical causes that are reversible or treatable are usually managed medically or surgically.
 Physical therapy and mechanical aides may prove helpful for some people experiencing sexual dysfunction due to physical illnesses, conditions, or disabilities.

-Men who take nitrates for coronary heart disease should not take sildenafil.
-Mechanical aids and penile implants are also an option for men who cannot attain an erection and who find that sildenafil isn't helpful.
+Men who take nitrates for coronary heart disease should not take PDE-5 inhibitors.
+Mechanical aids and penile implants are also an option for men who cannot attain an erection and who find that PDE-5 inhibitors are not helpful.

 Women with vaginal dryness may be helped with lubricating gels, hormone creams, and -- in cases of premenopausal or menopausal women -- with hormone replacement therapy.
 In some cases, women with androgen deficiency can be helped by taking testosterone.